 Plumbing emergency #3: A Burst or Leaking Water Heater

-- First, remember your water heater is full of hot Take precautions to avoid burns.
+- First, remember your water heater is full of hot water.
+Take precautions to avoid burns.

 - Turn off the power to the water heater—at the breaker box if it’s electric or by closing the gas valve.